 • Post-traumatic stress.

 These are the most basic and frequently recurring problems.
-There are also less serious ones, but which the pet owner will find difficult, for example, the cat's lifestyle leads to frequent shedding of hair.
+There are also less serious ones, but which are difficult for the pet owner to identify, for example, the cat’s lifestyle leads to frequent shedding of fur.

 An experienced specialist is able to understand what the problem is with your cat and influence his health.
-Following his appointments, you can take care not only of the animal's coat, but also save him from more serious diseases.
+By following his instructions, you can take care not only of the animal’s fur, but also save it from more serious diseases.

 Category: Tips

-Autumn, winter, spring, summer ... and again autumn.
-So, again, a huge amount of cat hair throughout the apartment, including carpets and upholstered furniture.
-Seasonal molting in pets is a normal phenomenon, however, look at the discomfort it brings to the owners, wherever you look everywhere, you just removed the wool in the apartment and again you can start cleaning ... some kind of endless cycle.
+Autumn, winter, spring, summer...and autumn again.
+This means again a huge amount of cat hair throughout the apartment, including carpets and upholstered furniture.
+Seasonal shedding in pets is a normal phenomenon, however, look at the discomfort it brings to the owners, there is fur everywhere you look, just remove the fur from the apartment and you can start cleaning again... some kind of endless cycle.

-Experts recommend to put up with it.
-After all, when you took the animal into the house, you knew that this could be, since molting occurs in all pets without exception: cats, dogs, and even hamsters.
-However, it is possible to reduce the abundance and duration of seasonal molting with the help of proper nutrition and special vitamin complexes for cats, cats and kittens.
+Experts recommend coming to terms with this.
+After all, when you took an animal into your home, you knew that this could happen, since shedding occurs in all domestic animals without exception: cats, dogs and even hamsters.
+However, you can reduce the abundance and duration of seasonal shedding with the help of proper nutrition and special vitamin complexes for cats, cats and kittens.

-The cat should receive a properly balanced diet all year round.
-Don't skimp on food.
-Premium dry food is best for shedding.
-If you feed your mustachioed friend with natural food, then make sure that the cat receives all the necessary components all year round, so you can’t feed your pet only meat or fish.
+Your cat should receive a properly balanced diet all year round.
+Don't skimp on feed.
+Premium dry food works best with shedding.
+If you feed your mustachioed friend natural food, then make sure that the cat receives all the necessary components all year round, so you cannot feed your pet only meat or fish.

-A cat can be fed the same dry food throughout her life, but on condition that it fully complies with all the norms of proper nutrition.
-However, many cat owners, in order to diversify their pet's diet as much as possible, buy food from a variety of manufacturers, of varying quality.
+A cat can be fed the same dry food throughout its life, provided that it fully complies with all standards of proper nutrition.
+However, many cat owners, in order to diversify their pet’s diet as much as possible, buy food from a variety of manufacturers of varying quality.

-Veterinarians categorically forbid this.
-The fact is that a sharp change in diet leads to metabolic disorders and intestinal microflora, which affects the coat and the general health of the animal.
-Any transition, for example, from dry food to natural food and vice versa, should occur gradually, within 1.5 months.
-When changing food, the same is true.
+Veterinarians categorically prohibit doing this.
+The fact is that a sudden change in diet leads to metabolic disorders and intestinal microflora, which affects the animal’s coat and general health.
+Any transition, for example, from dry food to natural food and vice versa, should occur gradually, over 1.5 months.
+The same applies when changing food.

 3. Brush your cat regularly